What to look for when buying your first bike

 Like a four-wheel-drive SUV, mountain bikes are all-rounders that take city streets and dirt trails in stride.
-They usually come with shock absorption, lower gears for hills and thicker tyres, so they feel more stable and safe in the wet.
+They usually come with shock absorption, lower gears for hills and thicker tyres, so they feel more stable and safer in the wet.
 They’re also heavier and slower than road and most commuter bikes.

 Hybrid or commuter bike

 These machines are mostly a city bike.
 A cross between a mountain bike and road bike, they’re sturdy, relatively speedy, and come with a comfy upright riding position.
 But like a two-wheel-drive ‘SUV’, you wouldn’t want to take a hybrid or commuter bike off-road.

 If you don’t want to arrive at work sweaty, an eBike can provide pedal-assistance of up to 25km/h, with a range of 80-100km on a single charge.

 eBikes are also a great option if you’re not feeling fit enough to ride the whole way to your destination, your typical journey is very hilly or taxing, or just want the security of extra power if required.